tashatsar/courses-notes/tdd-and-bdd🍏🍎 .md

 BDD: focuses on the system from the outside in, used for for integration and acceptance testing

-TDD: focuses on the system from the inside out. used for for unit testing
+TDD: focuses on the system from the inside out, used for for unit testing

+## Test driven development🚨✅🔨

+In TDD, test cases drive code design.
+The Red🚨/Green✅/Refactor🔨 workflow.
+TDD saves development time and ensures that the code works as expected.

+To create a DevOps pipeline, you must automate all testing.

+### Frameworks:
+- The **xUnit series** is one of the most popular testing frameworks for TDD, while others include Jasmine for JavaScript, Mocha for Node.js, and SimpleTest for PHP
+- The two most popular testing frameworks for Python are **PyUnit and Pytest**.
+Two other popular testing frameworks for Python are Doctest and RSpec
+- **Nose** is a Python test runner that can add color to test output and call the code coverage tool